-The intersection between internet-connected phones and local search is increasingly including such services as providing maps, driving directions, public transit information, and location aware applications.
-Apple has a serious interest in providing applications for the iPhone that take advantage of location aware services as well, and a new patent filing from them describes a couple of interesting new services they may offer that involve parking and public transit services.
+The intersection between internet-connected phones and local search is increasing including such services as providing maps, driving directions, public transit information, and location-aware applications.
+Apple has a serious interest in providing applications for the iPhone that take advantage of location-aware services as well, and a new patent filing from them describes a couple of interesting new services they may offer that involve parking and public transit services.

 There are apps for the iPhone such as Aroundme that are similar to Google’s Near me now, and Apple has been working upon incorporating what they describe as geographic location technology into their operating systems as well.